How Intakes Work

 Enable the Script toggle to activate script execution.
 You can disable it without deleting the script code.

-Optionally select a task template to automatically create a task for each uploaded document.
+Select a task template from the dropdown to automatically create a task for each uploaded document.
 When configured:- A task is created using the selected template

 - The task title defaults to the uploaded filename